Hokuten85/XICamera/XICamera.Windower/lua/README.md

 - 1) Copy the XICamera folder into your Windower addons folder.
 - 2) (Optional) Edit `data/settings.xml`:
    - change the default camera distance.
-Distance will be defaulted to 5 if no setting is specified.
+Camera and Battle distance will be defaulted to 6 and 8.2 if no setting is specified.

 settings.xml: